Hvitrevs/Hvitrevs/README.md

 ### [Weather-app-](https://github.com/Hvitrevs/Weather-app-)

-<p>This is a weather API utilizer that transforms API data from open-metio.com into readable responsive webpage.
+<p>This is a weather API utilizer that transforms API data from open-metio.com into readable responsive webpage.</p>

 ### Utilized tools:
 <p align="left">